pvvx/ADV_BLE2UART/README.md

 - Compared to implementations based on variants of the Hayes/AT command set, this software employs a very compact bidirectional protocol to optimize UART traffic;
 - the BLE device can be fully controlled by the hosts via commands;
 - Available commands can be extended.

+If the RGB LED switches on when powering on the device, the default bitrate has an invalid value; press the PROG key to define a valid UART bitrate.

 When using modules like the TB-03F-KIT, this software allows experimenting BLE Long Range with a Windows PC or through a wide set of hosts supporting the CH340 USB-to-UART interface.